jeremieSimon/playing_w_rust/README.md

 --------------------------------**Thread4**: `[node_4 -> node_6, node_6 -> node_7]`\
 ----------------------------------------------------------------------------------**Thread5**: `[node_7 -> node_8]`

+This is not very optimal because the you could argue that **Thread2** should fork directly which is not what's happening in the current implementation.

+#
 ### The Pipeline package

 This is mostly me playing w rust.